Aerial view of a construction site with cranes and ongoing building developments in an urban area.

 Failure to comply with prevailing wage laws in Missouri can result in:

-• Disqualification from future public works contracts
+• Debarment from bidding on future public works contracts for repeated or willful violations

-Unique Aspects of Connecticut's Prevailing Wage System
+Unique Aspects of Missouri's Prevailing Wage System

 • Local Wage Determination: Missouri's system determines prevailing wages based on surveys within each county rather than applying a single statewide rate.
 This means wage rates can vary significantly depending on the local market rates in each county.